 After spending several years out East pushing the creative bent of Screen Radar’s previous incarnation, Film Dumpster, Nick had a spiritual epiphany and clothed only in tighty whities and a button down he boarded a Winnebago and headed out to the deserts of So Cal to seek his fortune.
+After a career as an Assistant Director, Nick went on to work as an arbitrator with the Writers Guild of America and is currently Manager of Screen Credits for Paramount Pictures.
 He remains broke and heads up the Film Dorks Podcast.

 Critic/Writer/On Camera Personality/Camera Operator & Editor/Co-Founder

-Kevin Edward has done everything imaginable in failing at a career in the Entertainment industry.
+Kevin Edward has done everything imaginable in failing at a career in the entertainment industry.
 After making the unwise decision to move to Florida in pursuit of his creative passions, a state well known for sucking the life and very soul out of its residents, Kevin returned to Buffalo on his hands and knees and found his redemption in Screen Radar.
-We are not sure what Kevin brings to Screen Radar.
-What we do know, is that he has all the production equipment the team needs.
+What Kevin lacks in film and entertainment knowledge (despite a Masters Degree in the field), he makes up for in possessing our much needed production equipment.

 Steven Prusakowski has been a cinephile as far back as he can remember, literally.
 At the age of ten, while other kids his age were sleeping he was up into the late hours of the night watching the Oscars.
 Since then, his passion for film, television, and awards has only grown.
 For over a decade he has analyzed, discuss, and written about film online and has contributed numerous celeb and red carpet interviews for Awards Circuit, and our recently launched sister site, Awards Radar.
 He is a graduate of RIT film program.
 He goes on Twitter by @FilmSnork – we don’t know why, but he seems to be sticking to it.
 What we do know is he loves to write about film.

-Tom Curley is an Academy Award and BAFTA-winning sound mixer, and all-around film/media/pop culture nut whose fanatical need to overachieve in his field has brought Screen Radar some much-needed credibility (though his modesty prevents him from admitting this).
+Tom Curley is an Academy Award, BAFTA, AMPS Award and Satellite Award award-winning sound mixer and all-around film/media/pop culture nut whose fanatical need to overachieve in his field has brought Screen Radar some much-needed credibility (though his modesty prevents him from admitting this).

 Lucas has worked professionally in almost every position in the film industry and in almost every format.
 Buy him a beer and he will chew your ear off for hours with his weird adventures.
+He is the co-founder of 3D video production house, Zero Point Reality, as well the co-founder of Mebot AI Corp.
 He has been obsessed with sci-fi and fantasy since the age of 7 when his brothers let him borrow Elric of Melnibone.
 He always chooses ranger, rogue or thief as his D&D class.
 Some of the best advice he ever got was when Lou Correa, the Vietnam veteran drunk who was the head Sensei of Shotokan Karate at the Samurai Dojo in Rocky Point, Long Island handed Lucas his black belt at age 13, “this doesn’t cover your ass.”
 Lou may have fled the state wanted by the police, but his words of wisdom ring true to this day; awards are meaningless.
 You got to earn it every day.